andrivet/ADVi3pp/.github/code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by following GitHub's [reporting abuse or spam article](https://docs.github.com/en/communities/maintaining-your-safety-on-github/reporting-abuse-or-spam).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [community@advi3pp.com](mailto:community@advi3pp.com).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+Further details of specific enforcement policies may be posted separately.

 ## Attribution